YannHulot/skills-cli-backend/README.md

 ## API access

-The access to the api is protected by Okta.
+The access to the API is protected.
+Depending on your access, you may be an admin or a basic user.
-You ll need to get a bearer token and add it to your headers when making a request.
+A basic user can only interact with its own resources.

+An admin can do anything(not good!!!!)

 ## Deployment